Click to Skip Ad

 One day later, meanwhile, you can also check out one of the best movies Netflix has released in goodness knows how long — and it’s anchored by three fantastic actresses, to boot.

 You can read our fuller coverage of writer-director Azazel Jacobs’ His Three Daughters right here, but long story short: Natasha Lyonne, Elizabeth Olsen, and Carrie Coon play three grown sisters who’ve returned to their father’s home as his health begins to fail.
-The movie is as much about their reaction to their father’s impending death as it is their relation to each other and to the different lives they now lead.
+The movie is as much about their reaction to their father’s impending death as it is their reactions to each other and to the different lives they now lead.

 Years ago, someone I was writing a story about explained to me why a certain forensic autopsy facility in a certain city was so important — it’s because understanding why we’re dying, he said, helps us figure out how better to live.
 That’s sort of what’s going on in His Three Daughters, with the sisters dutifully coming together to tackle the mundanity of saying goodbye to a loved one.
 Tasks like writing the obituary, dealing with hospice care workers, and arranging a DNR order ground the women in the present; hanging over them is how and whether they’ll remain in each other’s lives after their father is gone.